Wohlstand/OPL_ChipSet/README.md

 Primarily used with the libADLMIDI and OPL3 Bank Editor projects.

+This module supports C++98 and higher.
+However, the use of YMFM emualtors requires the support for C++14 standard by compilers.

 # How to use
 - Include the desired emulator's header (or multiple) into your project (for example "nuked_opl3.h")
 - Have the pointer of type `OPLChipBase` that will hold the initialized emulator's instance.